DHT Blockers: The Top 15 Solutions to Fight Hair Loss

 10. Kale

-Kale has become known as a superfood for a number of reasons, including:
+Kale has become known as a superfood for several reasons, including:

 - lowering cholesterol